 Hiring companies can ask test providers to customize numerical reasoning tests for specific roles.
 This means it depends on certain occupations that the difficulty level varies.
 In occupations requiring stronger numerical reasoning competencies, numerical reasoning tests can be more complex and difficult than others that don’t require excellent numerical reasoning abilities.

 For example, if you are applying as a graduate for an engineering role, you will be expected to demonstrate stronger numerical reasoning abilities than an individual applying as a graduate for a marketing role.

-Although difficulty levels among test providers don’t differentiate much, sometimes it depends on the types of questions each test provider has that numerical reasoning tests of such test providers are slightly more hard to deal with.
+Difficulty levels among test providers don’t differentiate much.
+Nevertheless, it depends on the types of questions each test provider has that numerical reasoning tests from certain test providers are slightly more hard to deal with.